amalantony/go-algorithms/README.md

-Various algortihms solved in GoLang.
+Various algortihm implementations in GoLang.

-Goals behind exercise:
+Goals:
 * Learn and get comfortable working with GoLang.
-* Practicing Algorithms and Data Structures.
+* Algorithms and Data Structures practice.